-- a) The adjudication panels will be established at provincial and national levels. - b) The provincial panels will be responsible for district and provincial selection of winners. - c) The national panel will be responsible for selecting winners at national competitions - d) The adjudication panels will be guided by the selection criteria which are in line with the Curriculum Statement of Arts and Culture learning area. - e) The adjudication panels comprising five people per panel shall be composed of three professional artists, one official from the water and sanitation sector and one official from curriculum development sector.
-These people will be appointed by the provincial coordinators of the DWA.
-The total number of panel members per province shall be 25 people (i.e. 15 professional artists and 5 officials from DWA and 5 other officials from DoBE) - f) The DWA will ensure that all adjudication panels are capacitated to be able to professionally select the winners.
+- a) The adjudication panels will be established at provincial and national levels. - b) The provincial panels will be responsible for district and provincial selection of winners. - c) The national panel will be responsible for selecting winners at national competitions - d) The adjudication panels comprising five people per panel shall be composed of professional artists, officials from the water and sanitation sector and officials from curriculum development sector.
+These people will be appointed by the provincial coordinators of the DWS.
+The total number of panel members per province shall be 25 people - e) The DWS will ensure that all adjudication panels are capacitated to be able to professionally select the winners.
 This shall be achieved through adjudication workshops will be conducted in all nine provinces.

-Role of Educators in the Competitions
+Role of Educators in the Adjudications

-- 1. Ensure that acknowledgment letter and guidelines from the regional coordinators after registration of their schools. - 2.
-Prepare the learners for the competitions (refer to section on preparation). - 3.
-Arrange own transport to district competition venue. - 4.
-Liaise with the regional coordinator regarding transport for learners to provincial and national competitions. - 5.
-Confirm catering for learners participating in provincial competitions with the regional coordinator. - 7.
-Complete learners' profile, scripts and indemnity forms before the set date for district and provincial competition. - 8.
-Submit profiles and indemnity forms for each learner at district and provincial level to the regional coordinator at least two weeks before the competitions. - 9.
-Submit scripts and their summaries in English at district and provincial level to the regional coordinator at least two weeks before the competitions. - 10.
-Take full responsibility for the learners at all times during the competitions. - 11.
-Confirm with provincial coordinators in arranging accommodation for national competitions. - 12.
-Ensure that the learners are well prepared at all levels of the competitions. - 13.
-Obtain permission from their respective Principals and District Managers for learners to participate in the competitions. - 14.
-Ensure that learners use affordable and available materials. - 15.
-Ensure that learners arrive at the venue at least two hours before the beginning of competitions.

-16. Assist learners with further refinement of original entries based on recommendations of the adjudicating panel.
+- 1) Ensure that acknowledgment letter and guidelines from the provincial coordinators after registration of their schools. - 2) Prepare the learners for the competitions (refer to section on preparation). - 3) Arrange own transport to district competition venue. - 4) Liaise with the regional coordinator regarding transport for learners to provincial and national competitions. - 5) Confirm catering for learners participating in provincial competitions with the regional coordinator, - 6) Complete learners' profile, synopsis and indemnity forms before the set date for district and provincial competition. - 7) Submit profiles and indemnity forms for each learner at district and provincial level to the regional coordinator at least two weeks before the competitions. - 8) Submit scripts and their summaries in English at district and provincial level to the regional coordinator at least two weeks before the competitions. - 9) Take full responsibility for the learners at all times during the competitions. - 10) Confirm with provincial coordinators in arranging accommodation for national competitions. - 11) Ensure that the learners are well prepared at all levels of the competitions. - 12) Obtain permission from their respective Principals and District Managers for learners to participate in the competitions. - 13) Ensure that learners use affordable and available materials. - 14) Ensure that learners arrive at the venue at least two hours before the beginning of competitions. - 15) Assist learners with further refinement of original entries based on recommendations of the adjudicating panel. - 16) Do a presentation on the school project

-NB: Educators may contact the DWA offices in their district or province for further information and assistance.
+NB: Educators may contact the DWS offices in their district or province for further information and assistance.
 They also advised to keep the copies of all documents submitted for future reference.

-Role of the DWA National Office in the Competitions
+Role of the DWS National Office in the Adjudications

-Department Water Affairs shall support competitions at all levels through a National Project Coordinator who shall be tasked with the following:
+Department Water and Sanitation shall support adjudications at all levels through a National Project Coordinator who shall be tasked with the following:

-- 1. Creating awareness of the Baswa le Meetse - 2.
-Compiling database of all participating schools - 3.
-Compiling database of winners at all levels - 4.
-Compiling database of profiles of all winners - 5.
-Arranging logistics for National Competitions. - 6.
-Arranging the venue, catering, transport and accommodation for all learners and educators participating in the National Competitions. - 7.
-Organising workshops for adjudication panels and educators. - 8.
-Maintaining constant communication with the provincial coordinators. - 9.
-Establishing national adjudication panels. - 10.
-Arranging videography and photography for the competitions - 11.
-Overseeing media and publicity of the competitions - 12.
-Ensuring that schools are provided with all information required to aid preparation for the competitions and the National Awards. - 13.
-Maintaining constant communication with participating schools - 14.
-Preparing progress reports as well as the final report prepared after the National competitions. - 15.
-Arrange and coordinate prizes for the award ceremonies. - 16.
-Ensuring that schools use the prize money according to the rules of the competition - 17.
-Overseeing mobilisation sponsorship for competitions at all levels.
+- 1) Creating awareness of the Baswa le Meetse - 2) Compiling database of all participating schools - 3) Compiling database of winners at National levels - 4) Compiling database of profiles of all winners - 5) Arranging logistics for National Adjudications. - 6) Arranging the venue and catering for all learners and educators participating in the National Adjudications. - 7) Organising workshops for adjudication panels at national level. - 8) Maintaining constant communication with the provincial coordinators. - 9) Establishing national adjudication panels. - 10) Arranging videography and photography for the adjudications. - 11) Overseeing media and publicity of the adjudications. - 12) Ensuring that schools are provided with all information required to aid preparation for the adjudications and the National Awards. - 13) Maintaining constant communication with participating schools. - 14) Preparing progress reports as well as the final report prepared after the National adjudications. - 15) Arrange and coordinate prizes for the award ceremonies. - 16) Sensitise the schools on the use of the prize money according to the rules of the competition. - 17) Overseeing mobilisation of sponsorship for adjudications at national level.